 The Federal Employee Dental and Vision Insurance Program (FEDVIP) open season enrollment lets military retirees purchase optional dental and vision insurance while also allowing active-duty military families to access optional vision insurance.
 Instead of FEDVIP, active-duty families can purchase dental coverage through Tricare.

 That means retirees and their families and active-duty military families can use FEDVIP to access coverages.
-For retirees, that means choosing through a marketplace system from about six nationwide and four regional dental plans to find the coverage that best fits their needs.
-Those FEDVIP providers cover services like exams, cleanings, X-rays, fillings, extractions and even major services like crowns and root canals.
+For retirees, that means choosing through a marketplace system from several dental plans to find the coverage that best fits their needs.
+Those FEDVIP providers cover services such as exams, cleanings, X-rays, fillings, extractions as well as major services such as crowns and root canals.
 Some plans also cover orthodontics.

 Vision coverage for retirees and active-duty families could cover routine eye exams, low vision exams, eyeglass frames, lenses and contact lenses.
 Users can leverage the marketplace to choose from about five different vision insurance providers and pick the plan that is best for them.

 FEDVIP's open season allows new users to purchase coverage or existing users to change their coverage.
-FEDVIP's open season ran from Nov.
-14 to Dec.
-12 in 2022.
+FEDVIP's open season runs from Nov.
+13 to Dec.
+11 in 2023.

 Read More About FEDVIP